-For those applying only to the Lawrence campus position: In the letter outline your qualifications and the relevance of this summer teaching assignment to your professional and academic development.
+- 1. A letter of application, in English or Spanish.
+In the letter outline your qualifications and the relevance of this summer teaching assignment to your professional and academic development.
 If you are an international student with limited eligibility for other forms of summer employment, please indicate your need for this kind of position.
 Include the name of your advisor on the top of your letter, between the address component and the salutation line (e.g., Advisor: Fulano Zutano).
 These letters are expected to address the GTA interest in the position and a letter applying for the summer positions should not exceed two pages, single spaced.

-- 2. A current DPR (Degree Progress Report) form that includes courses taken. - 3.
-A semester by semester list of all courses and levels taught at the University of Kansas; additional information about teaching experience elsewhere may also be included.
+If you have already submitted a letter of application for any of the international GTA positions for Summer 2024 (due last October), you may resubmit the same application letter for this campus position. - 2.
+A current DPR (Degree Progress Report) form that includes courses taken. - 3.
+A semester-by-semester list of all courses and levels taught at the University of Kansas; additional information about teaching experience elsewhere may also be included.
 A detailed curriculum vitae may be submitted in lieu of this listing provided that it includes such a semester-by-semester listing.